-When choosing the best dog food for Yorkies and treats for your furry friend, ignore claims on the packaging and look at the ingredients.
-A high quality dog food will list some form of meat, probably multiple, as its first ingredients.
+When choosing the best dog food for Yorkies and treats for your furry friend, ignore the claims on the packaging and look at the ingredients.
+High-quality dog food will list some form of meat, probably multiple, as its first ingredients.

 A safe bet is always to check for an AAFCO (Association of American Feed Control Officials) certification as well.
 This means that these foods have been confirmed to have appropriate nutritional value through lab tests and feeding trials.